figtools/figgy.python-reference/README.md

 playing right now.

 ### Second: Add our secret configs
-Take notice of the `figgy.json` file in your root directory.
+Take notice of the `figgy-dba.json` and `figgy.json` file in your root directory.

 1. Log-in to the figgy sandbox: [More Instructions](https://www.figgy.dev/docs/getting-started/sandbox.html)